“In the kitchen, wrist twistin’ like a stir fry”

 Migos is a Lawrenceville, Georgia group consisting of the rappers Quavo, Offset, and Takeoff.

 Stir Fry is a cooking technique in which ingredients are fried in very hot oil while being stirred in a wok or skillet.
-It is also a single Migos released in 2017.
+It is also a single Migos released in 2017 and one of the greatest long-form kung-fu tribute videos in the history of rap.

-Migas Stir Fry is a one-skillet breakfast mash-up consisting of fried tortilla, leftover fried rice, and scrambled eggs.
+Migas Stir Fry is a one-skillet breakfast mash-up consisting of fried tortillas, leftover fried rice, and scrambled eggs.

 My love of migas stretches back many years.
 I first had it at a rare Sunday brunch excursion to Lobo in Brooklyn.
 The owner was from Texas so the menu was his favorite Tex-Mex dishes.
 To this day it’s the only migas I’ve found in NYC though I haven’t really been searching.
 It’s certainly not the healthiest of breakfast options, but it damn better than most brunch items in NYC.

-Traditional migas are simple: fried corn tortilla strips, scrambled eggs, some meat, some pico.
-Pretty much the core of Tex Mex breakfast plates.
+Traditional migas are simple: fried corn tortilla strips, scrambled eggs, some meat, and some pico.
 I wanted to get closer to the spirit of the dish’s theme song so I grabbed some leftover Rice Rice Baby to replace the pico.
 I was concerned the rice and Asian flavors would affect the finished dish, but it actually worked quite nicely.
 The fried rice added extra vegetable content and a bit more texture.

 Keep the garnish simple: jalapenos, a bit of bacon, and hot sauce.
 It’s traditional in Texas to serve this with salsa, guacamole, sour cream, and whole tortillas so you can assemble migas breakfast tacos.
 That’s more work than I want for breakfast so I just dig into the plate with a fork.